Parallel and multithreaded functions

 Now you can see that on a single node you already have several computing units (cores) and also a hierarchy of memory resources which is denoted as Non Uniform Memory Access (NUMA).

-Besides the standard CPUs, nowadays one finds Graphic Processing Units (GPUs) architectures in HPC clusters, a K80 engine looks like this:
+Besides the standard CPUs, nowadays one finds Graphic Processing Units (GPUs) architectures in HPC clusters.

 Why is parallel programming needed?